Are Almonds Toxic To Boston Terriers?

 Can My Boston Terrier Eat Almonds?

 Almonds are not toxic to Boston Terriers.
 However, despite being safe for her to eat.
-Almonds are not the best choice for her as they can cause digestive issues and potentially lead to worse problems (source).
+Almonds are not the best choice for her as they can cause digestive issues and potentially lead to worse problems (sourceOpens in a new tab.).

 She will more easily be able to consume almond butter and almond milk than whole almonds.